 - Other intangible assets 5–10 years

-Intangible assets include amortised costs that are not related to property, plant and equipment and have economic effects lasting longer than one year.
-Other amortised costs create future economic benefits over their useful economic lives.
+Intangible assets include other capitalised expenditure that are not related to property, plant and equipment and have economic effects lasting longer than one year.
+Other capitalised expenditure creates future economic benefits over their useful economic lives.
 The benefits can be either income or cost savings.

 Research and development expenditure